An Epidermal Nevus (EN) is a benign, yellowish-brown, wart-like skin lesion, which is commonly present at birth, or develops during childhood.

 - The prognosis of Epidermal Nevus is good, especially with a surgical approach.
 However, there have been incidences of lesion recurrence, even after surgical treatment measures, such as dermabrasion and cryosurgery

-- However, Epidermal Nevus Syndrome is much more difficult to treat to a complete resolution, due to a manifestation of the condition, beyond skin
+- However, Epidermal Nevus Syndrome is much more difficult to treat to a complete resolution, due to manifestations found in internal organs

 Additional and Relevant Useful Information for Epidermal Nevus: